enricodeleo/wpacked/README.md

 ## How to add WordPress Plugins

 All the php dependencies are managed by Composer, the same happens for WordPress plugins (of course if they are commodities and not custom ones).
 You can find all the packagist entries for WordPress plugins on the [WPackagist official website](http://wpackagist.org/).

-For example, searching for buddypress would return something like `"wpackagist-plugin/buddypress": "~2.3.0"`, you just need to drop this line inside the `composer.json` file and type
+For example, searching for buddypress would return something like `"wpackagist-plugin/buddypress":"4.2.0"`, you just need to drop this line inside the `composer.json`'s `require` section and type

 ```bash
 composer update